 - (a) Reasonable time off without loss of pay shall be limited to not more than six (6) employees when serving as authorized representatives of the Union in formal negotiations with the City.
 In the event that departments have difficulty with release time of selected Union employees (due to operational needs) participation will be limited to the scheduled time for the formal negotiation and travel time to and from the meeting site. - (b) Activities in preparation for negotiations shall not qualify for the above time off without loss of pay unless mutually agreed in writing.
-However, requests for use of earned leave shall be approved for this purpose subject to the City's operational requirements. - (c) The Union shall be obligated to give the City reasonable advance notice, but not less than five (5) City business days, of the names of employee representatives prior to the negotiations meeting.
+However, requests for use of earned leave shall be approved for this purpose subject to the City's operational requirements. - (db) The Union shall be obligated to give the City reasonable advance notice, but not less than five (5) City business days, of the names of employee representatives prior to the negotiations meeting. - (c) All proposals will be in writing and presented in legislative format for ease of presentation and tracking.
+Tentative agreements (TAs) will be for complete articles.
+Packaged "TAs" are acceptable so long as the entire articles are included.
+A TA is valid when signed and dated by the designated spokesperson for both the City/Housing Authority and AFSCME.
+Parties may post their current proposals and tentative agreements on their respective bulletin boards. - (d) Upon complete tentative agreement of all articles, each bargaining team agrees to take the entire agreement for approval by constituents with a "do-pass" recommendation for the entire agreement subject to ratification.
+In the event of medicationmediation or declaration of impasse, tentative agreements stand.
+Ratification of this agreement is subject to approval by the City of Salem and Salem Housing Authority and AFSCME Local 2067 membership.
+Prior to scheduling a ratification vote, the City will provide a final legislative copy for ratification by the City Council and AFSCME Union members.